abhisheks008/DL-Simplified/Website_Classification/Model/README.md

 ## **URL Classification**

 ### 🎯 **Goal**
 The main goal of this project is to classify URLs into different categories based on their content.
-This classification task involves training machine learning models to accurately predict the category of a given URL, such as adult content, arts, business, computers, games, health, home, kids, news, recreation, reference, science, shopping, society, or sports.
+This classification task involves training deep learning models to accurately predict the category of a given URL, such as adult content, arts, business, computers, games, health, home, kids, news, recreation, reference, science, shopping, society, or sports.

 ### 🧵 **Dataset**
 The dataset used in this project is the [URL Classification Dataset](https://www.kaggle.com/datasets/shaurov/website-classification-using-url/data?select=URL+Classification.csv), which contains URLs along with their corresponding categories.